Penworks/oertest/subpages/pdf-slides.md

 <!-- <object data="assets/slides/changing-purposes-_-priorities-for-higher-education.pdf" width="1000" height="1000" type='application/pdf'></object> -->

-## Posts in date order
+## Posts in date order (for the time being)

 For the time being, these pages will hold multiple PDF files or documents in relation to 'year'.
+Draft layout sketching.

 <nav>
   <ul id="list-nav">